 Considerations for Screening or Benchmark Assessments for English Language Learners: Additional assessment is often needed to determine the risk-status of students whose native language is not English.
 For example, Linan-Thompson and Ortiz (2009) note that special consideration must be given to students’ performance in their native language.
 Students with strong native language literacy skills may require different instructional supports than students with the same English instructional profile and weak native language literacy skills.
 Second, Al Otaiba and colleagues (2009) documented that Hispanic students requiring ELD/ELL services demonstrated lower performance on Oral Reading Fluency measures in comparison to their Hispanic peers not receiving EDL/ELL services; this result may have been due to language proficiency and vocabulary differences.
-Crosson and Lesaux (2010) demonstrated that overall reading comprehension was influenced strongly by both fluent reading of text as well as measures of oral language proficiency including vocabulary and listening comprehension.
+Crosson and Lesaux (2010), demonstrated that overall reading comprehension was influenced strongly by both fluent reading of text as well as measures of oral language proficiency including vocabulary and listening comprehension.
 Students with lower language proficiency in English are likely to need substantial language support in addition to strong reading instruction to achieve reading comprehension at expected levels.
 Collecting language proficiency data in addition to using the reading screening measures will help to determine the extent and kind of reading and language support students will need to meet important reading goals.
 (NCRTI, 2010)

 Indicate what considerations relative to universal screening are being made in your district for English Language Learners.
 Considerations may include the following strategies: